 Histamine is also found naturally occurring in some foods (2, 3, 4).

 Histamine intolerance occurs due to the inability to break down histamine in the body.
 This leads to a build-up of the substance, causing symptoms.

-It is thought that around 1-3% of people have a histamine intolerance (1).
-However, the actual number of people may be higher due to the potential mis or undiagnosed numbers.
+It is thought that around 1-3% of people have histamine intolerance (1).
+However, the actual number of people may be higher due to the potential undiagnosed numbers.

-It is thought that a histamine intolerance is caused by previous digestive diseases and / or genetic problems (5).
+It is thought that histamine intolerance is caused by previous digestive diseases and/or genetic problems (5).

-The symptoms of a histamine intolerance are not life threatening but can really reduce your wellbeing.
+The symptoms of histamine intolerance are not life-threatening but can reduce your wellbeing.
 Simple things like eating out can become an issue.

 Symptoms vary depending on the level of histamine you have built up in your body and are very similar to an allergic reaction.
 The more histamine you have, the more severe your symptoms will be.

-Symptoms can occur any time between hours or days after eating trigger foods (8).
+Symptoms can occur between hours or days after eating trigger foods (8).

 - Runny or blocked nose